|Welcome to our Safety Department!

-In addition, each of our schools has a team of people designated as SAFE Team Members .
-These staff members have been trained to help with our drills and manage real emergencies when they occur.
+Each of our schools have a team of people designated as SAFE Team members.
+These staff members help with our drills and manage real emergencies when they occur.
 All of our SAFE Teams are equipped with portable two-way radios so that they can communicate effectively during an emergency.

 Lincoln County School District has several mechanisms in place in order to communicate with parents during an emergency.

 LCSD Website: Check our website www.lincoln.k12.or.us to get current information about school emergencies, school closures, or delays.
 The emergency information will be the first thing you see when you log on to our website – it will be in bright red.

 24-Hour Information Line: Call our 24-hour information line at 541-265-4437 to get current recorded information about school closures or delays.

 Mass Phone-Call Notification System: We use a telephone notification system that allows us to send a recorded message to a large bank of phone numbers all at once.
 If there is an emergency at your child’s school requiring us to have an early dismissal, we can quickly send a phone message to your home and work phone numbers as listed in your child’s records.
 Please keep your child’s information updated and contact your school office if your phone numbers change.

 School Social Media Sites: Many of our schools post emergency notifications on their school website, Facebook or other social media sites.
 Some even have text messaging notifications.
 Check with your child’s school office to learn about their individual procedures.Weather Conditions